Dev-manuels/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# More on C pointers and string
+# Practicing C more pointers and string manupulation @Alx_africa